wiris/html-integrations/demos/README.md

 ### 01. Build command not working on Windows for the HTML5+CKEditor5

-On windows, run the `npm run build-dev-windows` instead of `npm run build-dev`.
+On windows, run the `npm run compile-package-windows` before running `npm start`.

 ### Technical Support